neftlabs/Solana-Dart-Flutter-SDK/README.md

 # Solana-Dart-Flutter-SDK
-Solana SDK for Dart and Flutter
+Solana SDK for Dart and Flutter.This is the implementation of Solanain Flutter.